 Dr Maya Latimer is the Director of Clinical Haematology, The Canberra Hospital.
 She is also co-supervisor for the cytogenetics and molecular genomics laboratory, ACT Pathology.
 Her clinical and research interests include lymphoma, leukemia, myeloma and cytogenomics.
 Dr Latimer provides expertise in the field of internal medicine, particularly haematology.

-Clinical Associate Professor Rashmi Sharma has wide-ranging experience as a General Practitioner.
+Clinical Associate Professor Rashmi Sharma AM has wide-ranging experience as a General Practitioner.
 She is a Clinical Associate Professor of General Practice at the Australian National University and has an interest in quality systems relating to prescribing, dispensing and regulation of medicines.
 She was a previous member of PBAC and is a current member of the Drug Utilisation Subcommittee.
-Clinical Associate Professor Sharma was awarded an OAM for her service to medicine, and provides expertise in the field of general medical practice in Australia.
+Clinical Associate Professor Sharma was awarded an AM for her service to medicine and provides expertise in the field of general medical practice in Australia.

 Dr Theo Theodoros graduated from both pharmacy and medicines, with specialist training in psychiatry, at the University of Queensland.
 He works as a psychiatrist in both public and private settings.
 He also works with Queensland Health to deliver enhancements to the digital health and prescribing systems.
 Dr Theodoros provides expertise in psychiatry and pharmacy.